Wednesday, July 3, 2013

 There are four discs in this set, collecting all sixteen episodes in widescreen and full surround.
 Extras include a gag reel, deleted scenes, and commentary on the season finale.
 Rounding out the set is a trivia challenge and some behind the scenes fun as the cast confronts creator Jeff Eastin for his excessive tweeting.

-To full appreciate this season, you need to start the show at the beginning.
+To fully appreciate this season, you need to start the show at the beginning.
 It’s so addictive, you won’t mind in the slightest.
 And when you get here, you’ll appreciate the character development so much more.

 I cannot recommend this show or this season highly enough.
 You’ll love every second of season three of White Collar.